 With increasing focus on environmental, social and governance concerns, many organisations are looking at how to build this into their business practices.
-Considering the history of ESG can help us understand its importance and how to better maintain sustainable governance.
+Considering the history of ESG issues can help us understand their importance and how to better maintain sustainable governance.

 Let’s take a look at the evolution of modern ESG:

 Of course, ESG hasn’t always gone by the same name.
 Centuries ago, it was seen as social or moral responsibility.
-Quakers were particularly well-known for this – and some examples include Cadbury and Rowntree’s, which were originally founded with corporate social responsibility in mind.
+Quakers were particularly well-known for this – and some examples include Cadbury and Rowntree’s,which were originally founded with principles for responsible investment in mind.

 This involved engaging with the local community and intending to support the disadvantaged.
 When it came to these confectioners, it often involved promoting temperance.
 Although much has changed since these early days of ESG and the legacy of these organisations has grown more complex, it shows how ESG has existed since the start of industrialisation.